PedestrianDynamics/PedestrianDynamics.github.io/content/models/optimal_steps_model/index.md

 ### Challenges and limitations
 Using the OSM involves solving many optimization problems.
 For each step of each agent, a non-trivial optimization problem has to be solved.
 This optimization is computationally expensive and requires most of the overall computation time.
 Introducing more complex potential functions complicates the evaluation of the potential function which contributes directly to the computation time of the optimization.
-Evaluating the potential function at specific points only instead of using an optimization technique such as Nelder Mead can accelate the simulation.
+Evaluating the potential function at specific points only instead of using an optimization technique such as Nelder Mead can accelerate the simulation.
 Note that when you cut down the number of evaluation points to 8, this will mimic a cellular automaton.

 {{< figure src="figure6.png" caption="Grid discrimination." >}}

 This is aggravated by the fact that a strict event-driven update hinders parallelization of the computation.
 Therefore, simulating thousands of agents in real-time using the OSM with Vadere is not yet possible.
-Benedikt Zönnchen worked on the acceleration on his dissertation thesis.
+Benedikt Zönnchen worked on the acceleration in his dissertation thesis.

 ### Parameters